VedAustin/Fashion_Reco/README.md

 # Fashion_Reco
-Simple implementation to visualise effectiveness of transfer learning
+Deep Learning: Simple implementation to visualise effectiveness of transfer learning

 ### Summary
 A simple script to identify similar images using deep learning api.